-Citigroup offers you the Citigroup Legal Benefits Plan ("the Plan"), provided by Hyatt Legal Plans.
-MetLaw provides you and your family access to an affordable network of experienced attorneys in the United States and in U.S. territories.
+Citigroup offers you the Citigroup Legal Benefits Plan (the "Legal Plan" or "the Plan"), offered through MetLife.
+MetLife Legal Plans provide you and your family access to an affordable network of experienced attorneys in the United States and in U.S. territories.
+The Plan also offers a Plus Parents option, which provides certain legal services to parents of the participant and/or his or her spouse.
 The Plan provides coverage for attorney fees for routine legal services related to personal or family legal issues.
 Most services authorized by the Plan are covered at 100% when you use network attorneys.
 A reimbursement schedule applies to fees charged by out-of-network attorneys.
 It's an affordable way to get the help you need.